ucarion/c14n/README.md

 `xml.Decoder`.

 Thus, this package does not support custom entities and other features driven by processing directives.
-In practice, these feature are rarely used in common protocols like SAML.
+In practice, these features are rarely used in common protocols like SAML.